Josephus Daniels: Secretary of the Navy

 Daniels believed in government ownership of armor-plate factories, and of telephones and telegraphs.
 At the end of the First World War, he made a serious attempt to have the Navy permanently control all radio transmitters in the United States.
 If he had succeeded amateur radio would have ended, and it is likely that radio broadcasting would have been substantially delayed.

-Teetotaler Daniels banned alcohol from United States Navy ships in General Order 99 of June 1, 1914.
-(After the end of Prohibition in 1933, ship commanders determined that alcohol continue to be banned on board ship but that limited access to beer be maintained for sailors with 45 days or more of service on their records.
-Limited access to harder alcoholic beverages by officers to be distributed at their discretion was subsequently maintained for use on shore during official leave from onboard duty.)